General Admission Requirements

 Applicants must demonstrate academic preparedness as evidenced by a strong undergraduate record of achievement and, where applicable, a strong prior graduate record of achievement.
-The preferred minimum GPA for previously completed undergraduate or graduate coursework is 3.0; individual programs may require a higher minimum GPA.
+The preferred minimum cumulative GPA from the college or university at which the applicant earned a baccalaureate degree is 3.0 on a 4.0 scale; individual programs may require a higher minimum GPA.
+Grades earned at the graduate level may be taken into consideration as well.
 Some programs may consider extenuating factors, and most recent coursework may be weighted more heavily in the admission decision.
 Applicants must also demonstrate proficiency in writing.

 Additional requirements for some applicants:

 - Applicants with a primary language other than English must provide results from the Test of English as a Foreign Language (TOEFL) with a minimum score of 550 on the paper-based test or 80 on the iBT, or the International English Language Testing System (IELTS) with a minimum score of 6.5.
 This requirement is waived for applicants who have completed a baccalaureate or graduate degree in the United States.